Mississauga Tomahawks Jr. B: History

-In the Fall of 2006 the team was successfully moved to Mississauga and changed its name to the Mississauga Tomahawks Jr. B Lacrosse Club.
-In Mississauga it now enjoys a large and growing player pool of approximately 750-900 players/year, excellent cooperation with the Mississauga Tomahawks Lacrosse Association and the Mississauga Tomahawks Jr. A team.
-The warm reception from the City of Mississauga and local sponsors is a welcome change for the team.
+In the Fall of 2006 the team was moved to Mississauga and changed its name to the Mississauga Tomahawks Jr. B Lacrosse Club.
+In Mississauga it now enjoys a growing player pool of approximately 750-900 players/year, cooperation with the Mississauga Tomahawks Lacrosse Association and the Mississauga Tomahawks Jr. A team.
+The reception from the City of Mississauga and local sponsors is a change for the team.

 The name change creates yet another chapter in Mississauga junior lacrosse history, for more info, please see: Mississauga Tomahawks.